The phone rings and it's a potential vendor. Hurray!

 Including a seller questionnaire in your pre-listing kit is an ideal way to get a read on the listing situation the moment you walk in the door.

-If, on the other hand, you arrive at the property and they haven't filled in the form, or even looked at it, then you have some serious rapport-building work to do.
+If, on the other hand, you arrive at the property and they haven't filled in the survey, or even looked at it, then you have some serious rapport-building work to do.
+A seller survey is the ideal listing barometer.

 Questions to include in your seller survey: